Top ten property trends for your portfolio

 Will the renovation option ever get old?
 I can’t ever see this happening, so we will just see this move in waves as suburbs age.
 As a buyers’ advocate I definitely see two distinct groups – one who is repelled by even the smallest amount of work, and one that can’t wait to get their hands on a renovation project.

-The ‘upgrader’ group (ready to move from their first or second property) has been held back over the past four years as they watched from the sidelines while prices smashed records.
+The ‘upgrader’ group (ready to move from their first or second property) has been held back over the past five years as they watched from the sidelines while prices smashed records.
 Sure, they made significant gains, but they’re currently growing out of / bored with their existing properties and looking to utilize some of their property profits to change locations.
 With lending restrictions on investment properties and attractive rates for home loans, the upgraders will finally get moving again . . .literally.
 Renovators – please take note . . .here’s your market.
 This will impact price points anywhere from $750,000 and generally up to $2,000,000 range, Australia-wide.
 Some clients in this band are selling their principal residence and moving to more ‘cost effective’ locations, then purchasing ‘a few’ properties instead of just one – but then they become ‘changers’ not upgraders.

 Look to the areas that didn’t have double digit price increases over the past two years as these will now receive attention.
 The general buy-in price for many first time investors is the $400,000 to $500,000 price range, so well located properties in this price band will continue to be popular.
 This will mean Brisbane should finally get more action (we’re already seeing this as days on market for this price point for Brisbane suburbs is already dropping).
 Also, Bathurst, the Central Coast of NSW, Ballarat, Geelong (note that Newcastle and Wollongong are already closer to $550,000+ range) as well as Hobart and Canberra.
 Caution should be used with Hobart as they’re currently experiencing some good results bit this will be a very limited run – Hobart should be thought of in the same category as big regional towns (not regional cities).

 Canberra is another amber light – firstly, it’s just like a mining town as they have one major employer . . the government.
 Secondly, we’re not fans because it’s leasehold land – not freehold like most other areas of the country so the goal of ‘eternal’ income isn’t as assured.
 And no, I didn’t forget Adelaide.
 It’s just not high on my list, unless you want to buy a great vineyard.
 We’re keeping a close eye on Perth suburbs though.
-Direct flights to London commence in March 2018.
+Direct flights to London commenced in March 2018.
 Two of my favourite places linked like that will send me over the moon.
 Couple this with the opportunity to take a trip on the Dreamliner and it will be easy to entice my husband to pop over to Perth and pick up some property on the way.

 Follow the good projects.
 This is another eternal trend / influencer (as per renovations above).
 Of course, timing is everything as different property will perform at different stages of infrastructure completion.
 Rail projects are quite good to track (pun intended) but be really careful of useless spur lines that finish in greenfield areas (hello Springfield, Qld).
 See our summary of key infrastructure projects here.